My Instagram feed is full of amazing women.

 On a bad day— well, we all know what happens on a bad day.
 It starts out innocently- she did what?
 Wow.
 How does she find the time?”
 But then it moves to: “I could never do that.
 What have I really even done?
 My kids would be so much better off if only I were more/better/also doing … and so on and so on.

-Marcy M. Caldwell, Psy.D. of Rittenhouse Psychological Services, is a licensed clinical psychologist who specializes in the treatment and assessment of adult ADHD as a ADHD Psychologist in Philadelphia.
+Marcy M. Caldwell, Psy.D. of The Center for ADHD, is a licensed clinical psychologist who specializes in the treatment and assessment of adult ADHD as a ADHD Psychologist in Philadelphia.
 With offices located in Main Line Philadelphia offering ADHD treatment Main Line at 40 E. Montgomery Ave.
 Ardmore, PA 19003.
 Take the Adult ADHD test to see if you are at risk.

 Comparison is the thief of joy and the magnifier of pain.